xtopheryoungs/CodeQuestArcade/1-saveTheArcade/tutorials/3-sequencing.md

 ### Agent place

-Before making the agent place a block, we need to put a block in the agent's inventory.
+Before the agent can place a block, it needs to have a block in its inventory to place.

 The ``||agent:agent set block or item||`` block in the provided code will put one **Block of Redstone** in the agent's first inventory slot.